Rhodesian dollar: History

-The dollar was introduced on 17 February 1970, less than a month before the declaration of a republic on 2 March 1970.
+The dollar was introduced on 17 February 1970, roughly two weeks before the declaration of a republic on 2 March 1970.
 It replaced the Rhodesian pound at a rate of 2 dollars to 1 pound.
 The dollar proved to be a strong currency, at parity with the pound sterling right up to the very end of Rhodesia in 1980, when it was replaced by the Zimbabwean dollar at par.
 However, the Rhodesian dollar was never a fully convertible currency and its exchange rate was therefore not an indication of the underlying economics.

 Half pound

 In adopting the Rhodesian dollar, Rhodesia followed the pattern of South Africa, Australia, and New Zealand in that when it adopted the decimal system, it decided to use the half pound unit as opposed to the pound unit of account.
 The choice of the name dollar was favoured by the then Minister of Finance, John Wrathall, who regarded it as having international substance.